Attorney: Woman was in body bag 2 hours before found alive

 “The godmother felt that she saw chest movements and felt that she had a pulse.
 She told the paramedics and the paramedics told her that the movements were involuntary and were the result of the medication.
 And they went, according to the family, a total of three times to Timesha’s room to look at her,” he said.

-After she was declared dead, he said an officer with Southfield police gave the family his card, wrote on the back of it the medical examiner’s number and told the family to provide that number to the funeral home when funeral home staff came to pick up Timesha about 11:25 a.m.
-She was discovered alive about 20 minutes later at the funeral home.
+After she was declared dead, he said an officer with Southfield police gave the family his card, wrote on the back of it the medical examiner’s number and told the family to provide that number to the funeral home when funeral home staff came to pick up Timesha.
+The funeral home was called at 9 a.m. and she was picked up about 11:25 a.m., he said, only to be discovered alive about 20 minutes later at the funeral home.

 The city of Southfield said it’s conducting an internal investigation but insisted that the fire and police departments followed procedures.